 We must seek your consent for any procedure or treatment beforehand.
-Your orthopaedic consultant will carefully explain the operation to you, including the benefits, risks and possible alternatives before they ask for your consent.
+Your orthopaedic consultant will carefully explain the operation to you, including the benefits, risks and possible alternatives.
 If you are unsure about any aspect of the procedure, please do not hesitate to ask for more information.
-If you agree to proceed with the operation, you will be asked to sign a consent form.
+If you agree to proceed, you will be asked to sign a consent form.

-What are the benefits of knee replacement surgery?
+What are the benefits of hip replacement surgery?

-When you are offered knee replacement surgery, your orthopaedic consultant is trying to relieve your pain, improve the function of the joint, especially when you are walking or climbing the stairs, and improve your overall quality of life.
+When you are offered hip replacement surgery, your orthopaedic consultant is trying to relieve your pain, improve the function of the joint; especially when you are walking or climbing the stairs, and improve your overall quality of life.

-What are the risks of knee replacement surgery?
+What are the risks of hip replacement surgery?

-Knee replacement surgery is a common operation with around 98,500 procedures carried out in England and Wales each year (National Joint Registry 20th Annual Report 2023).
-Most people do not experience any serious problems; however, as with all operations and anaesthetics, knee replacement surgery carries some risks.
+Hip replacement surgery is a common operation with around 99,000 procedures carried out in England and Wales each year (National Joint Registry 20th Annual Report 2023).
+Most people do not experience any serious problems; however, as with all operations and anaesthetics, hip replacement surgery carries some risks.
 It is important that we tell you about them so that you can make an informed decision about your treatment.